 It’s easy to think it won’t happen to you, until you go to look for something and it’s not there!
-During EDC Las Vegas 2017 alone, the Lost & Found team received more than 500 phones and about 1,200 wallets/IDs—not to mention glasses, keys, and countless other items.
+During the span of a single festival, the Lost & Found team receives more than 500 phones and about 1,200 wallets/IDs—not to mention glasses, keys, and countless other items.
 But we’re here to help.
 Read on for booth hours & locations, crucial tips for avoiding loss, and answers to your burning questions.

 Booth Hours & Locations